-Tentative Course Schedule

-The class will meet for the first 10 weeks of the semester.
+- 1. Characterize the statistical uncertainty of measurements using probability distributions. - 2.
+Estimate parameters of standard probability density functions from sample data. - 3.
+Calculate the weighted mean, standard deviation, and covariance of an experimental data set. - 4.
+Propagate errors to functions of one or more random variables. - 5.
+Perform least squares curve fitting to a straight line, generalized linear, and nonlinear models. - 6.
+Perform data visualization and analysis, including the above tasks, in Python.
+Course Details Tentative Course Schedule The class will meet for the first 10 weeks of the semester.
 The complete schedule will be published in Canvas, including daily reading assignments, quizzes, and weekly homework assignments, and laboratories.
 Students must complete the assigned reading, watch the published online lecture, and take an online quiz before each class.
-The first few minutes of class will be devoted to a discussion the reading and lecture, answering questions, and performing occasional demonstrations or experiments.
+The first few minutes of class will be devoted to a discussion of the reading and lecture, answering questions, and performing occasional demonstrations or experiments.
 The bulk of each class will be dedicated to solving specific problems from the weekly homework assignment and working on labs in groups of two.
-Thus, students should be able to complete most of the homework during class, while most of the work at home should spent preparing for each class.
-Office hours will be held in the format of optional recitations to help students catch up on the homework or discuss principles more in-depth than can be done in the beginning of each class.

-Course Activities and Exams

-An online quiz must be completed in Canvas prior to the beginning of each class.
+Thus, students should be able to complete most of the homework during class, while most of the work at home should be spent preparing for each class.
+Office hours will be held in the format of optional recitations to help students catch up on the homework or discuss principles more in-depth than can be done during the beginning of each class.
+Course Activities and Exams An online quiz must be completed in Canvas prior to the beginning of each class.
 Quizzes typically contain three questions worth one point each and are graded electronically for immediate feedback.
 5 of the quizzes will be dropped, but the scores will still contribute as extra credit, so it is possible to get above 100% in the quiz category.
 As an alternative to each quiz, the student may submit a reading journal entry at the time of the quiz, which will be graded on the scale of 1 (partial), 2 (complete), or 3 (exemplary).
 It is not sufficient to simply turn in notes from the readings; the reading journal but must demonstrate substantial evidence of actively processing the material.
 A homework assignment will be due approximately every 1-2 weeks, worth approximately 100 pts each.
 Each assignment will be weighted by its total points.
 The goal is to complete most of the homework together in groups during class.
-There will be an optional recitation each week to wrap up the homework and for in-depth discussion of difficult concepts learned that week.
+We will use office hours each week to wrap up the homework and for in-depth discussion of difficult concepts learned that week.
 There will be no exams in this course, but a final project instead.